Do you ever get hit with a craving for cake?

 Preheat your oven to 350°F.

-Using a pastry brush or a paper towel, lightly grease an 8-by-8-inch baking pan with canola oil, making sure you completely cover the bottom and sides of the pan.
+Using a pastry brush or a paper towel, lightly grease an 8-by-8-inch baking pan with canola oil, making sure you completely cover the bottom and sides.

 Next, add a small spoonful of flour, about 1 teaspoon, to the pan.
-Gently shake the pan back and forth to dust the bottom with flour.
+Gently shake it back and forth to dust the bottom with flour.

-For the sides, tilt the pan on one side with one hand and gently tap the pan with your other hand to dust that side with flour.
+For the sides, tilt the pan on one side with one hand and gently tap it with your other hand to dust that side with flour.
 Repeat with the remaining three sides, adding a bit more flour if needed.

 Note: you just want to lightly dust the pan with flour, not totally coat it.
 Shake off any excess flour.